ansible-community/antsibull-nox/docs/config-file.md

   Whether to run `flake8`.

 * `flake8_config: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file.
+  Specifies a config file for `flake8`.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.
-  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.
+  Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

 * `flake8_package: str` (default `"flake8"`):